You may have seen in the news last week, that children are eating 18 years worth of sugar by the time they are 10.

 National guidelines recommend that children aged between 7 and 10 should eat no more than or 24g of sugar per day (that’s about 6 sugar cubes).
 To put that into context, just one Cadbury’s Crème Egg contains 26.5g of sugar – more than an entire day’s worth of sugar in one little sweet treat.

-However despite these guidelines, recent research has found that children are consuming an additional 8 sugar cubes per day.
+Despite these guidelines, recent research has found that children are consuming an additional 8 sugar cubes per day.
 That’s more than double the recommended amount, and adds up to a sickly additional 2,800 cubes every year!

 Eating too much sugar can lead to serious health complications like weight gain, Type 2 Diabetes (a condition that has only recently begun to affect children), not to mention tooth decay.
 Aside from its sweet taste, sugar has absolutely no purpose – it has no nutritional value and doesn’t fill us up.